2020–21 Aston Villa F.C. season: April

+May

 FA Cup

 Aston Villa joined the FA Cup along with all other Premier League teams in the third round.
 The third round draw was made on 30 November 2020, by Robbie Savage on the BT Sport YouTube channel.
 In the week building up to their third round tie against Liverpool, there was a "significant" COVID-19 outbreak at Villa's Bodymoor Heath Training Ground.
 Because of this, the entire Aston Villa first team was forced to self-isolate, as well as Dean Smith and his backroom staff.
 On the morning of 8 January 2021, Aston Villa confirmed that they would be forced to field a team made up of players from the Under-18s and Under-23s squads, managed by Mark Delaney.

 EFL Cup

 Aston Villa joined the EFL Cup in the second round.
 The second and third round draws were made on 6 September 2020, by Phil Babb on Sky Sports.
 The fourth round draw was made on 17 September 2020, also on Sky Sports.